|©2010 Jill Saur, all rights reserved|

 I love what painting teaches me about life, and I love what life teaches me about painting.
 I love that I can paint what I feel, and I especially love how I feel when I paint.

 I love that the painting experience lightens pain, and gives wings of flight to fettered human limitations.

 I love the way painting causes me to look to a source greater than myself for inspiration and guidance.
-And, when I get to the end of a painting, I love that I know when I’ve made that final stroke that enables me to say, “It is finished”.
+And, when I get to the end of a painting, I love that I know when I’ve made the final stroke that enables me to say, “It is finished”.